Bestest-Pink-Fairy-Armadillo/mix-master/README.md

 1. Fork and clone the repository to your local machine
 2. Install dependencies with `npm install`
-3. Run `npm start` to spin up the server
-4. Run `npm run dev` to start up the application
+3. Run `npm run start` to spin up the server and start the application using Webpack dev server

 <br>

 ## Key Features

+- Search by drink name or by ingredient name
+- Create a login and save recipes to favorites

 <br>